impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options-ii.md

 3. Diversification,
 4. Extrinsic value.

 CODE for short.
-The unifying recommendation for all four principles is to trade lightly and defensively.
+The unifying recommendation from all four principles is to trade lightly and defensively.

 This is part of a series discussing our intended options trading strategies.